AlexandreResende/dtm/README.md

 It would be great for example if you'd write some unit test / simple frontend demostrating calls to your fresh APIs.

 ## Submitting the Assignment

 When you have finished the assignment, create a github repository and send us the link.

 Thank you and good luck! 🙏

+## TODO

+- Remove routers/controllers from app.js file and create a separate file for each endpoint
+- Create a pattern for all the database fields - snake case camel case
+- Remove business logic from routers/controllers
+- Create a layer for encapsulating the business logic and its flow - a command would be appropriate for executing it
+- Add input validation on request when needed - use Joi for it
+- Add a container DI for injecting dependencies when needed
+- Create a response standard contract
+- Add swagger for API documentation
+- Add logging when needed
+- Add eslint to project
+- Add tests to project - unit and integration
+- Create all abstractions needed for the test (factories, in memory repositories, stubs...)
+- Add Docker
+- Paginate GET /contracts endpoint